 Rules for Entry

 A valid, machine-readable passport is the required document for entry into Bermuda.
+All travellers, within 48 hours of departure, must complete the Bermuda travel authorisation process online.
 Follow these other standard guidelines for clearance:

 Arriving by Private Yacht